 International schools in San Jose

-Given the multinational makeup of San Jose, there are several international schools in the city and the wider Silicon Valley region catering to a variety of nationalities.
+Given the multinational makeup of San Jose, there are several international schools in the city and the broader Silicon Valley region catering to a variety of nationalities.
 These schools either follow the curriculum of their home country or offer the International Baccalaureate (IB) Programme.

 Tertiary education in San Jose